-Academic and atletic summer programs at University of Virginia for students aged 10-17 since 1975.
+Academic and athletic summer programs at University of Virginia for students aged 10-17 since 1975.
 Our academic camps incluse intensive SAT Prep; The College Advantage- helping students achieve the perfect college match; and Enrichmond Classes, all are designed and led by distinguished educators to prepare students for the next level.
-Our renowned Golf and Tennis camps, led by certified profesionals, college coaches and players, feature low student/teacher ratios, video analysis, and match play.
+Our renowned Golf and Tennis camps, led by certified professionals, college coaches and players, feature low student/teacher ratios, video analysis, and match play.
 Or choose from among or popular “PLUS” programs combining a 1/2 day of academics, golf or tennis with soccer, basketball, fitness or fine arts workshops.

 Summer Camp Finder

 What are you interested in for your child?